Viciiiz/Data-Structure-LUC/README.md

 _ 6/ return the intersection of two sets

 - The format of the returned set is a string that represents a set without duplicates.

+<b>Crossword.java</b>

+- A class to create an American styled crossword with customable number of rows and columns, with words that are from a dictionary accessed via URL.
+The user interacts with the class to create a crossword and have the choice to create a .txt file to type in the clues for every word in the crossword.
+For now, only the <i>across</i> words are actual words from the dictionary.
+The <i>down</i> words are not defined yet.
 </html>